-Swedish Export Credit Corporation's (SEK) long-term senior unsecured ratings of Aa1, with a stable outlook, benefit from a two-notch uplift from the agency's a1 Baseline Credit Assessment (BCA) based on our Advanced Loss Given Failure (LGF) analysis, given the sizeable buffer of loss absorbing liabilities.
+Swedish Export Credit Corporation's (SEK) long-term senior unsecured ratings of Aa1, with a stable outlook, benefit from a two-notch uplift from its a1 Baseline Credit Assessment (BCA) based on our Advanced Loss Given Failure (LGF) analysis, given the sizeable buffer of loss-absorbing liabilities.
 We also incorporate a one-notch uplift into SEK's senior unsecured, dated subordinate and junior subordinate ratings to reflect government support.
-The agency's short-term commercial paper rating is Prime-1 and other short-term rating is (P)Prime-1, Counterparty Risk Ratings (CRRs) are Aa1/Prime1 and Counterparty Risk (CR) Assessment is Aa1(cr)/Prime1(cr).
+The agency's short-term commercial paper rating is Prime-1 and other short-term rating is (P)Prime-1, Counterparty Risk Ratings (CRRs) are Aa1/Prime-1, and Counterparty Risk (CR) Assessment is Aa1(cr)/Prime-1(cr).

-SEK's a1 BCA is supported by its weighted Macro Profile of Strong+, the agency's mandate to act as Sweden's export credit agency, the lender's strong asset quality and capital position, and its stable, although moderate, profitability, as well as its largely match-funded balance sheet.
-The a1 BCA is in line with the BCA of other Nordic public-sector issuers and takes into account SEK's small proportion of problem loans and for-profit mandate.
+SEK's a1 BCA is supported by its weighted Macro Profile of Strong+, mandate to act as Sweden's export credit agency, strong asset quality and capital position, and stable, although moderate, profitability, as well as its largely match-funded balance sheet.